Estate Planning For Business Owners

 Business owners, whether that be Private Limited Companies, sole traders or partners, need to give careful consideration as to how their share in the business passes when they die.

-A valid will dealing with business assets amongst other assets leaves fewer ambiguities (and hopefully none) than leaving those assets to pass under the rules of intestacy.
+A valid Will dealing with business assets amongst other assets leaves fewer ambiguities (and hopefully none) than leaving those assets to pass under the rules of intestacy.

 Whilst succession will be an obvious consideration, business owners should also be aware that there may be reliefs available to them to mitigate the tax consequences.